chasedotai/starter-static-site/src/content/what-are-values.md

 Values are the weights we assign, consciously or unconsciously, to the inputs into our decision making.
 A more heavily weighted value will influence the direction of a decision more than a lightly weighted one.

-Exploring your values can help you learn [[How To Do The Right Things Faster]] which will have positive compounding effects throughout your life.
+Exploring your values can help you learn [[how-to-do-the-right-things-faster]] which will have positive compounding effects throughout your life.

 This is an index page that will list off several other pages that explore the definition and use of values.